 - What barriers did she have to overcome?

 - How did Shirley’s upbringing, or childhood experiences, help shape her character?

 Read aloud these quotes from Shirley Chisholm: (Yes, we really mean it—quotes are meant to be spoken aloud, so turn and talk to a neighbor—or if working remotely, try recording yourself reading the quote aloud, then listen to the recording.
 We think hearing the quote will better help you interpret it!).
-Better yet, if your teachers allows, post it on TikTok or Snapchat!
+Better yet, if your teachers allow it, post it on SeeSaw FlipGrid, TikTok, or Snapchat!

 “If they don't give you a seat at the table, bring your own folding chair.”

 “That I am a national figure because I was the first person in 192 years to be at once a congressman, black and a woman proves, I think, that our society is not yet either just or free.”

 “As a black person, I am no stranger to race prejudice.
 But the truth is that in the political world I have been far oftener discriminated against because I am a woman than because I am black.”